TeamSkeld/CanSat/README.md

 # CanSat
-Code for the ESP-32 in the can
+Arduino code for the ESP-32 in the can.